 Authorization management

-Android applications need to manage authorizations to access specific device functions, such as the camera or GPS.
+Android apps need to manage permissions to access specific device features, such as the camera or GPS.

 Data security (encryption)